Lębork: Middle Ages

 The region formed part of Poland since the establishment of the country in the 10th century.
-The town was founded on the site of a previous Slavic settlement named Łebno, dating back to the 10th century.
+The town was founded on the site of a previous Slavic settlement, dating back to the 10th century.
 Its name was Germanised to Lewin and then Lewinburg by the Teutonic Knights, after annexation from Poland in 1310.
 In 1341 Dietrich von Altenburg, Grand Master of the Teutonic Knights, granted 100 Hufen (similar to hides) to Rutcher von Emmerich for the foundation of a town named Lewinburg (Lauenburg) with Kulm rights, presumably to secure the territory around Stolp (Słupsk).
 East of the original city the Teutonic Order completed the Ordensburg castle in 1363.
 The castle was partly razed after the 1410 Battle of Grunwald and remained under Polish control until 1411.
 In 1440 the town joined the Prussian Confederation, which opposed the Teutonic Knights, and at the request of which King Casimir IV Jagiellon signed the act of re-incorporation of the town and region to the Kingdom of Poland in 1454.
-The population of Lauenburg was composed in large part of Kashubians, later Slovincians.
+The population of Lębork was composed in large part of Kashubians, later Slovincians.

-In 1454 after the outbreak of the Thirteen Years' War, troops from Danzig (Gdańsk) occupied Lauenburg and Bütow (Bytów); the following year they were turned over to Eric II, Duke of Pomerania, to form an alliance.
+In 1454 after the outbreak of the Thirteen Years' War, troops from Danzig (Gdańsk) occupied Lębork and Bütow (Bytów); the following year they were turned over to Eric II, Duke of Pomerania, to form an alliance.
 Because Lauenburg remained loyal to the Prussian Confederation and not the Teutonic Order, King Casimir IV Jagiellon of Poland granted the town three nearby villages.
 Troops from the Polish-allied city of Gdańsk (Danzig) reoccupied Lauenburg in 1459 when the mayor, Lorenz Senftopf, entered into negotiations with the Teutonic Knights.
 Eric replaced the Danzigers with Teutonic Knights the following year, however, when he switched sides during the war.
 After the Teutonic Knights were ultimately defeated in the Thirteen Years' War, Lębork passed to Poland, according to the 1466 Second Peace of Thorn, and was granted by Casimir IV Jagiellon to Eric and his Pomeranian successors as part of the Lauenburg and Bütow Land, a Polish fief.